-4.28 In determining the sequence of testing, the following points should be carefully considered:

-- Sequence of commissioning tests should be planned in a chronological order in which they are expected to be performed and that the systems required to ensure the nuclear safety of a commissioning stage should be adequately tested prior to integrated system testing; - (2) certain support systems (e.g. compressed air system, electrical system, service water system, de-mineralized water supply system) should be commissioned prior to other systems so that they are available for the proper testing of other systems; - (3) certain systems should be operational to ensure that other systems can be tested without jeopardizing personnel, plant or nuclear safety(e.g. Fire Protection System, Radiation Protection System, Emergency power system); - (4) at any given stage, the corresponding tests to be performed should be grouped together and completed before the commissioning programme can safely continue;
+- 4.28 In determining the sequence of testing, the following points should be carefully considered: - (1) Sequence of commissioning tests should be planned in a chronological order in which they are expected to be performed and that the systems required to ensure the nuclear safety of a commissioning stage should be adequately tested prior to integrated system testing; - (2) certain-specific support systems (e.g. compressed air system, electrical system, service water system, de-mineralized water supply system, radioactive waste management system, ventilation system, drainage system) should be commissioned prior to other systems so that they are available for the proper-testing of other systems; - (3) certain-specific systems should be operational to ensure that other systems can be tested without jeopardizing personnel, plant or nuclear safety(e.g. Ffire Pprotection Ssystem, Rradiation Pprotection Ssystem, Eemergency power system, radioactive waste management system); - (4) at any given stage, the corresponding tests to be performed should be grouped together and completed before the commissioning programme can safely continue;